hknutzen/Netspoc/features.markdown

 - Pathrestrictions allow to restrict paths inside a redundant topology.
 - Supports network with isolated ports where traffic is entered and exited at the same interface of the packet filter.
+- This software has been tested to run on Linux and Windows.